Sumidero Canyon: Vegetation

 The three main vegetation classifications are low-height rainforest, medium-height rainforest (as per the size of the trees), pine-oak forest and meadows.
 Medium-height deciduous rainforest is mostly located on either side of the canyon, in the north and east of the part towards San Fernando and in the Cañada Muñiz at altitudes of between 150 and 1250 masl.
 It is mostly found in areas with basalt or granite rock and where there are lime deposits, covering an area of 11382 ha in total.
 While many plants here loose leaves in the dry season, there are some that retain them year-round.
 Maximum height of trees varies between 25 and 30 meters.
 The density of the tree cover in these areas is enough to lower temperatures on the ground in the summer rainy season due to the maximum foliage which occurs at this time.
-The tree cover is composed of the following species: breadnut (Brosimum alicastrum), guanacaste (Enterolobium cyclocarpum), totoposte (Licania arbórea), jocotillo (Astronium graveolens), cedar (Cedrela odorata), cuaulote blanco (Luehea candida), hormiguillo (Platymiscium dimorphandrum), chicozapote (Manilkara zapota), tempisque (Mastichodendron capiri) and various types of amate fig trees (Ficus spp.).
+The tree cover is composed of the following species: breadnut (Brosimum alicastrum), guanacaste (Enterolobium cyclocarpum), totoposte (Microdesmia arborea), jocotillo (Astronium graveolens), cedar (Cedrela odorata), cuaulote blanco (Luehea candida), hormiguillo (Platymiscium dimorphandrum), chicozapote (Manilkara zapota), tempisque (Sideroxylon capiri) and various types of amate fig trees (Ficus spp.).
 Under the tree cover, there is significant plant diversity, including palms and araceas.
 Epiphytes (air plants) are abundant as well, along with orchids, Bromeliaceae and cactus.
 Cactus are primarily found on the vertical walls of the canyon and belong to the Acanthocereus family.
 In the 1970s, tree area in a good state of conservation amounted to 3818 ha, or 17.72% of the total land area.
 From 1988 to 1993, this amount was reduced to 1107 ha, or 5.35%.
 From 1990 to 2000, it is estimated that eight percent of the remaining forests and 38% of the rainforests were damaged.
 Many of the areas in good condition are broken up by disturbed areas.
 Most of the damage is due to illegal logging and the clearing of land for pasture or agriculture.
 Medium-height perennial rainforest (also known as evergreen cloud forest) exists only in small dispersed patches, mostly on the sides of the canyon in contact with the Grijalva River.
 Many of these patches are less than one hectare in size, as they are located on small areas of flat land at altitudes between 1000 and 2,500 masl.
 The soils are rich in undecomposed plant matter which holds in moisture.